-Central to backwash is Camara’s ongoing conversation with Scottish waterways and a multi-century collection of considerable addresses, memorials, petitions, answers, proclamations, declarations, letters and other public papers.
+Central to backwash is Camara’s ongoing conversation with Scottish waterways and a collection of considerable addresses, memorials, petitions, answers, proclamations, declarations, letters and other public papers spanning multiple centuries.

 Through the exhibition, Camara offers new video and mixed-media work recomposed from the sighs and groans of a sinking kingdom; a short-lived Company; several ports and a pistole.